-Mickey and Minnie’s Runaway Railway ride does have FastPass+ and it will be available from the first day of operation starting March 4, 2020.
+Mickey and Minnie’s Runaway Railway ride does have FastPass+ and it has been available from the first day of operation starting March 4, 2020.

 It is listed right now as a Hollywood Studios Tier 1 FastPass+ attraction along with Millennium Falcon: Smugglers Run and Slinky Dog Dash.

-Even before Disney confirmed this, we knew the attraction was equipped for FastPass as there is a separate FastPass queue.
-You can find the FastPass queue outside on the left side of the building, while the Standby queue will form on the right side.
+There is even a separate entrance to get into the FastPass queue.
+You can find the FastPass queue outside on the left side of the building, while the Standby queue starts on the right side.

 We didn’t, however, think that Disney was going to be using the FastPass+ queue for Mickey and Minnie’s Runaway Railway immediately.
 We thought they would have waited a while to make the change as they have done with other recent attractions.

 FastPass+ reservations are now available in My Disney Experience and this should be the highest priority on your FastPass+ attractions list in Hollywood Studios when you are planning your trip.
-We don’t see how you could prioritize either Slinky Dog Dash or Smugglers Run over this and we think the biggest crowds are going to be here so get this FastPass+ if possible.
+The only other attraction we could see prioritizing over this is Slinky Dog Dash.
+Get a FastPass+ for one and rope drop the other.

 If you aren’t able to get a FastPass+ reservation, keep trying.
 Disney often releases more batches of FastPasses so be persistent!
 If you still can’t get one, there is the standby queue and you can wait in line.
 It will no doubt be very long since it’s new, but at least you can get on.